Open a Company in Switzerland

 Foreign businessmen can set up one of the legal entities that are prescribed by the country’s national legislation.
-Businessmen who would like to open a company in Switzerland, should know that the most common business forms that are registered in this country are the limited liability company and the public limited company, but investors may also register one of the following legal entities:
+Businessmen who would like to open a company in Switzerland as non residents, should know that the most common business forms that are registered in this country are the limited liability company and the public limited company, but investors may also register one of the following legal entities:

 - sole trader – it is the simplest business form available under the Swiss legislation and it may be set up by a single businessman who works in his or her name, provided that the respective person has a Swiss residency;